zackmcnulty/CRISPR-Logic-Gates-Simulation/README.md

 The paper developed a two repressor system using CRISPR to create a high specificity NOR gate, improving upon previous developments by vastly reducing the leakiness of the system.

+For more information about what we did, please read our paper.